Annie’s Cabin (sleeps 4+2)

 Limited fishing is available at no extra charge – there is approximately 200 yards of unstocked water.

-This is now our third year, and the cabin seems to have started to live something of it's own life - thanks to all our guests who've recommended us to others, and who keep coming back, to Alastair Sawday, who's sung our praises, and to the journalists who've helped to get us noticed.
+This is now our eighth year, and the cabin seems to be living a life of it’s own – thanks to all our guests who’ve recommended us to others, and who keep coming back, to Alastair Sawday, who’s sung our praises, and to the journalists who’ve helped to get us noticed.
+Looking at statistics, they indicate 82% occupation, with a massive 54% being guests who’ve either been before, or have booked through recommendation from friends.

 Read our independent review from Alastair Sawday here.